RivaD2/RivaD2/README.md

  - code reviews
  - crafting stellar PR's
  - learning about web performance and accessibility
- - working with new tools and languages (GraphQL, Docker, TypeScript, and HTTPie are recent ones I've been working with)
+ - working with new tools and languages (Ones I work with but am new to are GraphQL, Docker, TypeScript, Scala, AzureDevOps to name a few)

  #### Tid bit more about me: